gabriel-p-artcls/17-04_mc-catalog/README.md

 #### `4th_run/`

-  Fourth batch, same parameters as in 3rd run but increased number of generations and mutation rate.
+  Fourth run, 44 clusters from 3rd run re-processed.
+Same parameters as in 3rd run but increased number of generations and mutation rate.
 Some clusters had their parameters adjusted in `semi_input.dat`.

   * gens=3000
   * mut_rate=0.2

 #### `5th_run/`

+  25 clusters from 4th run re-process.
 Increased mutation rate, three blocks of clusters processed with the following options:

   * mut_rate=0.25 (all blocks)
   * skip DA + red_memb: local + scott